 The Communications division is working hard to further develop the relationship and have begun induction sessions with the media for new members of staff.
-In addition, each Media Officer is assigned to a Directorate to enable a continuous flow of news in the most positive way to our local and regional media.
+In addition, each Media Officer is assigned to a Directorate to enable a continuous flow of positive news to our local and regional media.
 This will help to offset any negative media coverage we receive.